miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 in our map, the subdomains under control of our application are each defined exactly as one BC.

 Our model defines ***Inventory*** and ***Order*** as core bounded contexts.
 The decision of which BCs are core demands strategic vision.
-This typically takes place under the influence of Domain Experts.
+This must take place under the guidance of _domain experts_.
 Our proposal chose these two BCs as we envision Farmacy Food's main business challenge is of a logistics nature.

 ## Element Catalog